 Proximal femur fractures are fractures that occur in the femur in the hip region.
 These fractures are further divided into different subsets depending on the specific site involved.
 Proximal femur fractures tend to occur in two populations – in older patients where these result from low energy trauma in osteoporotic bones and in younger patients following high energy trauma like motor vehicle accidents.

 Traditionally, proximal femur fractures are therefore divided into groups based on their location with regard to the capsule, i.e. whether they are intracapsular or extracapsular.

-These fractures include the sites within the lining of hip joint capsule.
-These are associated with injury to blood supply to head of femur.
+These fractures include the sites within the lining of the hip joint capsule.
+These are associated with injury to the blood supply to head of the femur.
 A compromised supply may result in avascular necrosis of femoral head.

 - Femoral head fractures- They usually occur secondary to femoral head dislocation.

 - Femoral neck fractures – Depending on fracture location these are further classified as

 - Subcapital fracture – just below the head of the femur

 - Basicervical fracture – through base of the neck

 These fractures are present outside the capsule and do not cause the same degree of vascular damage as intracapsular fractures and therefore can be treated differently.
 The trochanteric fractures are extracapsular injuries.

 Clinical Presentation of Proximal Femur Fractures